-“chip’s exhibit has been instrumental, and this work has been instrumental in helping people understand what their history was — and that they are a part of this history,” Archuleta said.
+“This exhibit has been instrumental in helping people understand what their history was — and that they are a part of this history,” Archuleta said.

 “Personally, I feel like I have found a place of where I come from,” said Archuleta.
 “Finding out about this ancestry is like finding out that there was a piece that was lost that you could have had.
 At the same time, you have to recognize that you may not be here if that hadn’t been what our ancestors went through.”

 “Stories of people of color have always been left out of the narrative,” said Archuleta.
 “The national discourse has made this even more relevant.”